Tirthan to Sainj

 • 2-Day Quick Escape

-• Day 1: Arrive in Gushaini by noon, check into stay, relax by Tirthan River (2 PM–4 PM), enjoy a local dinner (7 PM).
+• Day 1: Arrive in Gushaini by noon, check into a homestay, and spend the afternoon by Tirthan River (2–4 PM).
+Evening stroll in the village (5–7 PM).

 • 3-Day Deep Dive